KRMAssociatesInc/eHMP/docs/kids_builds.md

 <space bar><enter>
 ```

-14) Take all defaults except when asked to rebuild menu entries and then type y or yes.
-Press Enter/Return until you get a message saying it’s been installed.
+14) When asked to rebuild menu entries type y or yes.
+Then take all defaults, Press Enter/Return until you get a message saying it’s been installed.

 15) Repeat steps 11 to 14 until all files are uploaded.